 The aims of our school make specific reference to teaching and learning that takes into account the needs of all children.
-They also identify the commitment to giving all our children every opportunity to achieve the highest of standards.
-This policy guides the way in which this happens for our very able and/or talented children.
+They also identify the commitment to giving all

 For primary -Based on DFES guidelines, we monitor the children closely in the FS and at KS1, but we only identify very able and talented children once they are in KS2.